rimvydascivilis/trollwebapp/README.md

-# This is web app is created to scary friends
+# This is web app is created to scare friends